 26. New Fall Porch Seating

-If you want to make your fall porch more inviting, a quick way to spruce it up and encourage people to linger is to update it with some new seating.
-Putting some comfortable outdoor furniture like patio loveseats and sofas on your front porch allows people to stick around rather than head straight in through the front door.
-Include accessories like a drink tray, a side table, blankets and throw pillows to pull the entire sitting area together.
-See an example of a classy black-and-white fall porch design at Sam and Nate Blog.
+Outdoor furniture like patio loveseats and sofas will make your porch more inviting.
+Include accessories like a drink tray, side table, blankets and throw pillows to pull the entire sitting area together.
+For an example of a classy black-and-white fall porch check out Sam and Nate Blog.

 27. Fall Porch Planters